upper/upper.io/upper-docs/upper.io/v2/content/getting-started/index.md

 // Or you could create and iterator to help you with mapping fields into
 // a struct

-// Just make sure you're importing the `builder` package: import "upper.io/db.v2/builder"
+// Just make sure you're importing the `sqlbuilder` package: import "upper.io/db.v2/sqlbuilder"
 ...

 // And create a new Iterator with any *sql.Rows object: